429 Is God’s Incarnation a Simple Thing?

 2 In the Age of Kingdom, God’s work is to conquer and perfect, so He again does His shepherding work in the flesh.
 This is God’s second time working in the flesh.
 In the final two stages of work, what people engage with is no longer the invisible, intangible Spirit, but a person who is the Spirit realized as flesh.
 Thus, in the eyes of man, God again becomes a human, with none of the look and feel of God.
 Moreover, the God that people see is not only male, but also female, which is most astounding and puzzling to them.
 Time and time again, God’s extraordinary work has shattered old beliefs held for many, many years.
 People are stunned!

 3 God is not merely the Holy Spirit, the Spirit, the sevenfold intensified Spirit, or the all-encompassing Spirit, but is also a human—an ordinary human, an exceptionally common human.
 He is not only male, but also female.
 They are similar in that They are both born to humans, and dissimilar in that one was conceived by the Holy Spirit and the other was born to a human, though derived directly from the Spirit.
-They are similar in that both incarnate fleshes of God carry out the work of God the Father, and dissimilar in that one does the work of redemption while the other does the work of conquest.
+They are similar in that both incarnate fleshes of God carry out the work of God the Father, and dissimilar in that one performed the work of redemption while the other does the work of conquest.
 Both represent God the Father, but one is the Redeemer, filled with lovingkindness and mercy, and the other is the God of righteousness, filled with wrath and judgment.
-One is the Supreme Commander who launches the work of redemption, while the other is the righteous God who accomplishes the work of conquest.
+One is the Supreme Commander who launched the work of redemption, while the other is the righteous God who accomplishes the work of conquest.

 in The Word Appears in the Flesh